charmbracelet/bubbletea/UPGRADE_GUIDE_V2.md

 # Bubble Tea v2 Upgrade Guide

 This guide covers everything you need to change when upgrading from Bubble Tea v1 to v2.
-If the compiler yells at you, this is the place to look.
 For a tour of all the exciting new features, check out the [What's New](WHATS_NEW_V2.md) doc.

 > [!NOTE]
 > We don't take API changes lightly and strive to make the upgrade process as simple as possible.
 If something feels way off, let us know.